Rigorous Function Calculi in Ariadne: Examples

-To solver the Fitzhugh-Nagumo system, we use an \cd{Integrator} class.
-We first define the point and desired time interval: \begin{code} IntervalDomainType(1.25,1.5) vw0=BoxDomainType([ [0,0], [0,0] ]) h=Dyadic(1.0) tolerance=1e-3 integrator = TaylorPicardIntegrator(tolerance) flow_step = integrator.flow_step(f,vw0,h) print("flow_step:",flow_step) \end{code} Note that currently the starting point must be represented as a singleton box.
-The result is: { \begin{code} flow_step: VectorScaledFunctionPatch( dom=[{0.0:0.0},{0.0:0.0},{0.0:0.25}], rng=[{-0.00036560251:0.097590134},{-0.000080380828:0.014675381}], [ { 0.1585*x2^2 +0.3493*x2 +0.000000000000000003469+/-0.000366}, { 0.009520*x2^2 +0.05600*x2 +0.0000000000000000004337+/-0.0000804} ] ) \end{code} } Note that the time range only goes up to $0.25$.
+To solve the Fitzhugh-Nagumo system, we use an \cd{Integrator} class.
+We first define the point and a desired time interval: \begin{code} IntervalDomainType(1.25,1.5) vw0=BoxDomainType([ [0,0], [0,0] ]) h=Dyadic(1.0) tolerance=1e-3 integrator = TaylorPicardIntegrator(tolerance) flow_step = integrator.flow_step(f,vw0,suggest(h)) print("flow_step:",flow_step) \end{code} Note that currently the starting point must be represented as a singleton box.
+The result is: \begin{smallcode} flow_step: VectorScaledFunctionPatch( dom=[{0.0:0.0},{0.0:0.0},{0.0:0.25}], rng=[{-0.000365602:0.097590134},{-0.000080380:0.014675381}], [ { 0.1585*x2^2 +0.3493*x2 +/-0.000366}, { 0.009520*x2^2 +0.05600*x2 +/-0.0000804} ] ) \end{smallcode} Note that the time range only goes up to $0.25$.